-KPP is working with six members to install automated metering infrastructure (AMI) technology.
+KPP is working with eight members to install automated metering infrastructure (AMI) technology.
 Each city is in various stages of the project.
 Material shortages have created large delays and back logs in meter manufacturing.
-One city has all of its meters and equipment installed; the other cities are waiting on meters.
-Our members are installing all of the equipment and working with their customer information system software vendors to integrate the meter readings for customer billing.
-This will allow these cities the ability for automated meter reading, monitor system performance, and open up ways to work with customers on billing and payment options.
+Three cities have all of their meters and equipment installed; the other cities are waiting on meters.
+KPP's members are installing all of the equipment and working with their customer information system software vendors to integrate the meter readings for customer billing.
+This will allow these cities the ability to automate meter reading, monitor system performance, and open up ways to work with customers on billing and payment options.

 The City of Waterville and KPP will be replacing the substation that connects them to the Evergy system.
-This project will consist of replacing old equipment that has reached the end of useful life.
+This project will consist of replacing old equipment that has reached the end of its useful life.
 The project will consist of installing pad mounted equipment, which is safer to work around and less prone to outages from storms and wildlife.
-The city and KPP can do this project at a savings compared to Evergy's cost of construction.
-Waterville will be the operator of the substation, taking over the responsibility from Evergy.
+The city and KPP can do this project at a savings compared to Evergy cost of construction.
+Waterville will operate the substation, taking over the responsibility from Evergy.
 Materials have been specified and ordered.
-Regulators remain a longer term deliver item.
-Construction will begin in 2022.
+Regulators remain a longer term delivery item.
+Construction will begin in 2023.

-In addition to these five projects, KPP also issued additional debt in June 2021 to acquire, construct, and equip a new electrical substation to service the City of Mulvane.
+In addition to these five projects, KPP also issued additional debt in June 2021 to acquire, construct, and equip a new electrical substation to service the city of Mulvane.
 This will include new transmission lines, electrical interconnections, transformers, and switchgear, together with any alterations or additional improvements deemed a part of the project.
-Currently, the transformer is being designed and specified.
+Currently, the transformer is being designed with an expected delivery date of July 2023.

 In February 2021, extreme cold temperatures throughout the Midwest caused a disruption in the supply of natural gas due to frozen and damaged pumps and pipelines.
 For a brief period, natural gas prices and related prices increased exponentially and KPP's costs to provide power to its members similarly increased.
 KPP utilized approximately \$18,000,000 from its accounts, including its money market and Emergency Stabilization Fund (ESF) to pay such costs.
-In response to this emergency, the state of Kansas established the City Utility Low-Interest Loan Program administered by the State Treasurer.
+In response to this emergency, the State of Kansas established the City Utility Low-Interest Loan Program administered by the State Treasurer.
 Such loans are only available to municipalities (including municipal energy agencies) to pay the costs of gas and electricity during February 2021.
-KPP has replenished the balance of the money market and ESF from a loan from the state of Kansas' City Utility Low-Interest Loan Program.
-KPP received such loan in the amount of \$18,000,000 bearing interest at an initial variable rate of 0.25% and to be repaid to the state in monthly payments over five years.
+KPP has replenished the balance of the money market and ESF with a loan from the State of Kansas' City Utility Low-Interest Loan Program.
+KPP received the loan in the amount of \$18,000,000 bearing interest at an initial variable rate of 0.25% and to be repaid to the state in monthly payments over five years.
 KPP intends to generate revenues to repay the loan through additional surcharges from its members.
+The surcharge is expected to remain through July 2023, and the State of Kansas loan is expected to be paid in full at this time.